 Already a fantastic day, it was about to get better.
 The shaded walls of the Northern Quarries at Burbage South hold an esoteric wall climb straight out of Consumed.
 French Kiss (E8 6b) takes the obvious flake and groove feature on mostly positive, perfect holds and is protected by two skyhooks and a laughable peg.
 Rarely dry and with the moves already figured by Nathan I take a look, getting them sussed myself.
 Before I know it my mind is back in the zone of anticipation, the novelty of a rope and lack of dynamic slaps now makes the notion of a lead feel almost relaxing in comparison.
 Knowing that the route may soon be wet again Nathan makes a smooth ascent, as do I (if I may say so myself) of this rarely climbed piece of esoteric grit.
-We felt it was probably closer to E7, as did Neil who loves his esoterica when he grabbed an ascent a few days later.

 And finally, to Hen Cloud’s line of the crag, the stunning arete of B4XS (E7 6b), said to be Western Grit’s ‘End of the Affair’.
 Ramsden was over from France, so with me and Guy in tow we ventured west.
 When you approach the cloud this is the line that sticks out, no doubt.
 From a distance there looks to be a break quite high up the arete, which you would hope takes gear, yet as you near you in fact realise this is not the case, and said gear is a further few metres below.
 Disappointing.
 To further liven up proceedings the rock is a little sandy, and not quite up to scratch with the eastern peak.
 None of the moves were too bad, nor too easy.
 Basically it is your typical gritstone horror show.
-Ramsden led the way, then I followed suit, riding the flutings to the top of the crag, with 10 metres of useless rope below made for another fantastic grit experience, and the end of perhaps one of the best weeks I’ve ever had climbing.
+Ramsden led the way, then I followed suit, riding the flutings to the top of the crag, with 10 metres of useless rope below made for another fantastic grit experience, and the end of perhaps one of the most memorable weeks I’ve ever had climbing.